Frequently Asked Questions

 What if a death occurs away from my home town?

 We are here to help and we can arrange to have the remains transported home from anywhere in the world.

 What is embalming and what purpose does it serve?

 Embalming is the restoration, disinfection and temporary preservation of a deceased person's body in order to be suitable for display in an open casket.
 Embalming is not legally required, but may be recommended to preserve the body between the time of death and the visitation or disposition of the deceased.

 What do I do if I am not satisfied with the way a funeral was handled?

 Funeral Services in the province of Ontario is regulated by the Bereavement Authority of Ontario.
-They operate on behalf of the Ministry of Government and Consumer Services.
-Responsible for the protection of the public interest.
+They operate on behalf of the Ministry of Government and Consumer Services and are responsible for the protection of the public interest.
 They can be reached by telephone at 647-483-2645, by email at email@example.com or by mail at 100 Sheppard Ave East, Suite 505 Toronto, ON M2N 6N5

 Let Us Help You.

 Navigating the days after the passing of a loved one can be one of the most difficult challenges of one's life.
 We are proud to be able to help members of our community make their way through this complicated period of their lives.